adelbibi/website2.0/content/post/AISI_award/index.md

 ---
 title: Systemic AI Safety Award
-subtitle: I was awarded the Systemic AI Safety Grant (~$250,000) for my work on Safe OS Agents
+subtitle: I was awarded the Systemic AI Safety Grant (~$250,000) for our work on Safe OS Agents

 # Summary for listings and search engines
-summary: I received the Systemic AI Safety Grant (~$250,000) for my work on Safe OS Agents
+summary: I received the Systemic AI Safety Grant (~$250,000) for our work on Safe OS Agents

 # Link this post with a project
 projects: []